amitbinu/pokeIt/README.md

 *Shows the users with top 5 scores and the current user's rank compared to other users.*

-This game is created using jQuery, and Firebase.
+This game is created using jQuery and P5.